defold/extension-admob/docs/index.md

 ## Configuration
-The extension can be configured by adding the following fields to game.project:
+The extension can be configured by adding the following fields to `game.project` ( just open this file in any text editor and paste these lines):

 ```
 [admob]